 When you apply for credit, the bank checks your creditworthiness (credit standing) and estimates how likely it is that you will be able to fulfil your financial obligations.
 For this, the bank considers factors like your payment behaviour in the past and any outstanding obligations, enforcements and debt collection measures.
 Credit standing is an important factor when it comes to getting a mortgage.
 Financial institutions can obtain the information needed for this from credit standing databases or debt collection offices.
 This information influences your chances of getting credit as well as the conditions, such as the interest rate or the maximum credit amount.

 Can you afford owning your own home?
-Find out now with the online quick check
+Find out now with the mortgage calculator

 Are you looking to find out if your income or funds are enough to finance your dream property?
 Or are you looking to calculate the highest price you’d be able to afford on your dream house on the basis of the funds you have available?